Iskar-Deng/multilingual-social-summary/README.md

 Please ensure that any new dependencies added are compatible with these versions.
 If you need to install new packages for local experiments, verify their compatibility with **Python 3.6.8** before adding them.
 It's recommended to run and test code directly on the server to maintain consistency.

-**Note:**
-- Only the `patas-gn3.ling.washington.edu` node supports Python 3.6.8.
-Other nodes are running **Python 3.4**.
-- Since Condor jobs are scheduled on the `patas-gn3` node, which uses **Python 3.6.8** by default, we will proceed based on this environment.
-- **Downgrading to Python 3.4** is not feasible due to compatibility issues with key libraries.

 ---

 ## File Structure and Usage